diagrams/diagrams-doc/doc/manual.rst

   >                   # strokeP # lw thick # lc red
   > example       = center . hcat' (with & sep .~ 0.5) $ map visualize funs

-You may notice that all the above examples need to call `stroke` (or `stroke'`), which converts a path into a diagram.
+You may notice that all the above examples need to call `strokeP` (or `strokeP'`), which converts a path into a diagram.
 Many functions similar to `star` are polymorphic in their return type over any `TrailLike`, but `star` is not.
 As we have seen, `star` may need to construct a path with multiple components, which is not supported by